SebastianErfort/notes_public/tech/writing/Markdown.md

 TABLE WITHOUT ID
   file.link AS "Name",
   desc-short AS "Description"
-WHERE type = "software" AND category = "markdown"
+WHERE type = "software" AND contains(category,"markdown")
 SORT title
 ```